Skip to content

 Note

-The data transfer speed is limited by the single-core ssh encryption speed to about 150 MB/s Run multiple rsync instances for unlimited transfers
+The data transfer speed is limited by the single TCP stream and single-core ssh encryption speed to about 250 MB/s (750 MB/s in case of aes256-gcm@openssh.com cipher) Run multiple streams for unlimited transfers

 Parallel execution of multiple rsync processes utilizes multiple cores to accelerate encryption and multiple tcp streams for enhanced bandwidth.
 First, set up ssh-agent single sign on: